HectorRamosJunior/Algorithm-Problems/README.md

 # Algorithms and Data Structures
-My personal implementations of unique data structures are in the data structures folder, the others are all interesting algorithm solutions to interesting problems done in efficient time and space complexities.
+My personal implementations of unique data structures are in the data structures folder.
+The other folders are named appropiately to the interesting algorithm problems they contain.
+The algorithm solutions to interesting problems done in efficient time and space complexities.

 The problem descriptions are included as a dosctrings in the py files at the top, feel free to point out any possible improvements!